Shameer Muhammed

 Shameer Muhammed is an Indian film editor and producer predominantly working in Malayalam cinema.
 He was an alumnus of Chethana Media Institute, Thrissur.
 He worked as a spot editor in several movies and his debut as an independent editor was the 2015 adventure drama film Charlie.

 Career

-Muhammed started his career as an editor for ad films and albums.
+Shameer started his career as an editor for ad films and albums.
 Then he moved to the Tamil film industry and worked as an assistant editor to the award-winning film editor, late Kishore Te.
 He has worked as a spot editor for Grandmaster (2012), Jawan of Vellimala (2012), I Love Me (2012), Nee Ko Nja Cha (2013), Kalimannu (2013), Memories (2013), Balyakalasakhi (2014), Salaam Kashmir (2014), and Ennu Ninte Moideen (2015).
 He had done the editing of the fight sequences of Gabbar is Back (2015), Valiyavan (2015), Sandamarutham (2015), and Singam 3 (2017).
 He also edited ads of several multinational brands and did more than 15 trailers.
 He turned independent with Charlie, directed by Martin Prakkat.